New restaurants are popping up all over Croatia. Our guides, skppers and local Experience Makers are constantly exploring new ideas for you to try.

 - The Fish Restaurant – in Bol – good food, great loction overlooking a lovely beach

-- Ziza Restaurant – in the middle of Brac – good Agrotourism restaurants, which means the food is home grown – pretty and cool terrace with view over the channel to the mainland.
+- Ziza Restaurant – in the middle of Brac – good farm-to-table restaurant – pretty and cool terrace with distant view to the mainland.

 - Kopacina Restaurant in Donje Humac – the quintessential Brac restaurant serving traditional Brac lamb cooked in a variety of styles (including whole on the spit).
 Also have great grilled fish & beef.
 The french fries are fabulous.